-The workshop focuses on the design and especially the performing in immersive and participatory performances.
+The workshop focuses on the planning and realisation of immersive and participatory performances.

 It teaches you to

-REGISTRATION AND PAYMENT: Both happen at the same time at The Center for Everything webshop at
+Both happen at the same time at The Center for Everything webshop in Holvi.

-TEACHER: Samee Haapa (Sami Henrik Haapala) is an actor FIA, dancer, live art maker, an anthropologist and a dj.
-They have produced, directed and performed close to 20 years both in institutions and as a freelancer in Finland and abroad.
-They’re currently finishing their artistic doctoral thesis in the Theatre Academy at the University of the Arts Helsinki with a focus on immersive and participatory performances.
+Samee Haapa is an actor FIA, dancer, live art maker, an anthropologist and a dj.
+They have produced, directed and performed 20 years both in institutions and as a freelancer in Finland and abroad.
+They are currently finishing their artistic doctoral thesis in the Theatre Academy at the University of the Arts Helsinki with a focus on immersive and game performances.
+They teach immersive theatre regularly f.e. in Theatre Academy Helsinki and Aalto University.
 They are the artistic director of The Center for Everything.